Skip to content

 4. Hit the Clear now button.

-Once the cookies are deleted, you will be logged out of the signed-in sites.
-But that is a small price if it fixes the RESULT_CODE_HUNG error in Edge.
+Once the cookies and cache data are deleted, you will be logged out of the signed-in sites.
+You can check the page to see if you are still encountering the error.

 In some instances, the default Domain Name Server provided by your ISP might not be able to establish a successful connection online.
 Hence, it would help if you considered switching to Google or Cloudflare’s DNS.